-Speeding up Azure development by not using Terraform
+Speeding up Azure Development by not Handcrafting Terraform

 We recently built a basic e-commerce site to demonstrate how to deploy to Microsoft Azure.
 We compared what the process looked like using Nitric vs. Terraform for the infrastructure.